About Net Virtue

 Particular interest has to be shown towards the number of destination IP addresses (72) that were attacked simultaneously during the second attack.
 Each destination IP was targeted with low volumes of traffic

-As a company, GSL assisted Net Virtue in seamlessly transitioning over to their global Anycast DDoS mitigation platform within a matter of minutes after they came under attack back in September 2020.
+As a company, Global Secure Layer assisted Net Virtue in seamlessly transitioning over to their global Anycast DDoS mitigation platform within a matter of minutes after they came under attack back in September 2020.

 The DDoS mitigation solution provided by Global Secure Layer was online within minutes once direct connectivity was established between both networks.
 Due to the high profile DDoS for ransom messages received, Net Virtue was set up on GSL’s highest protection platform.
 This included: